 Robert

-Bellah has lectured extensively.
+Bellah lectured extensively.
 The following lectures

 are currently available on the web.
 Many